sheyijojo/kubernetes_CKA_Exams/01-k8-commands.md

 docker run ubuntu-sleeper 10

-## ADD ENTRYPOINT IN THE DOCKERFILE, to append additional CLI inout
+ADD ENTRYPOINT IN THE DOCKERFILE, to append additional CLI inout:
 FROM Ubuntu

 ENTRYPOINT["sleep"]

 docker run ubuntu-sleeper 10

-## Add default value like 5 even if you forget on command line
+Add default value like 5 even if you forget on command line:

 FROM Ubuuntu